rguigoures/jekyll-now/_posts/2018-06-10-percentage-evaluation.md

 \end{align}
 $$

 <div style="background-color:#eff5fb;padding:15px;"> <font face="Monaco" size="2" color="#75787a">
-Lower bound of the 95% confidence interval is when we hit k=610
+Lower bound hit at k=610
 </font></div>

 Now we have found the lower bound of the confidence interval, let's do the same for computing the upper bound: